Farama-Foundation/gym-docs/docs/pages/api/index.md

 ![cartpole-no-reset](https://user-images.githubusercontent.com/28860173/129241283-70069f7c-453d-4670-a226-854203bd8a1b.gif)

-The commonly used methods are:
+The standard methods are:

-- `reset()`: resets the environment to its initial state and returns the observation corresponding to the initial state.
+- `reset(seed: Optional[int] = None, return_info: bool = False, options: Optional[dict] = None)`: resets the environment to its initial state and returns the observation corresponding to the initial state.
+It has three optional parameters:
-- `render()`: renders the environment.
+	- `seed` specifies the RNG seed that enables deterministic behavior of the environment
+	- `return_info` adds a dictionary with additional information to the output.
+If its value is `False`, the output of `reset` is a single object containing the observation (`obs = env.reset(return_info=False)`).
+Otherwise, the output is a tuple containing the observation and the additional information dictionary.
+- `render(mode: str = "human")`: renders the environment.
+There are several modes available, although not all of them are available in all environments (especially third-party ones).
+Typically, you should expect the following:
+	- `human`: the environment will be rendered on screen; the method returns `None`
+	- `ansi`: the method returns a string containing the representation of the environment
+	- `rgb_array`: the method returns an RGB numpy array containing a depiction of the environment
 - `step(action)`: takes an action as an input and implements that action in the environment.
 This method returns a tuple of four values:
 	- `observation` (**object**): an environment-specific object representation of your observation of the environment after the step is taken.
 It's often aliased as the next state after the action has been taken.
 	- `reward`(**float**): immediate reward achieved by the previous action.
 Actual values and ranges vary between environments, but the final goal is always to maximize your total reward.
 	- `done`(**boolean**): whether it’s time to `reset` the environment again.
 Most (but not all) tasks are divided up into well-defined episodes, and `done` being `True` indicates the episode has terminated (e.g. the pole tipped too far, or you lost your last life).